Saint Sabina Church gives away food boxes to hundreds on Chicago's South Side every week

 "I can't go nowhere," said Chicago resident Christine Davis."I'm 85.
 They say senior citizens should stay in."

-Those in need lied up for blocks for the noon distribution along West 78th Place.
+Those in need lined up for blocks for the noon distribution along West 78th Place.
 Roughly 500 food boxes, packed with meat, vegetables and fresh fruit, were given away.

 The food was donated by a local company.